fenago/nlp-pytorch/lab_guides/Lab_6.md

 neighboring words.
 Now that we have mastered both RNNs and CNNs, we can begin to expand on these techniques in order to construct even more advanced models.

-In the next lab, we will learn how to build models that utilize elements of both convolutional and recurrent neural networks and use them on sequences to perform even more advanced functions, such as text translation.
-These are known as sequence-to-sequence networks.